skmspd/azure-docs/articles/search/search-blob-storage-integration.md

 You need Azure Cognitive Search and Azure Blob storage.
 Within Blob storage, you need a container that provides source content.

 You can start directly in your Storage account portal page.
-In the left navigation page, under **Blob service** click **Add Azure Cognitive Search** to create a new service or select an existing one.
+In the left navigation page, under **Blob service** click **Add Azure Search** to create a new service or select an existing one.

 Once you add Azure Cognitive Search to your storage account, you can follow the standard process to index blob data.
 We recommend the **Import data** wizard in Azure Cognitive Search for an easy initial introduction, or call the REST APIs using a tool like Postman.
 This tutorial walks you through the steps of calling the REST API in Postman: [Index and search semi-structured data (JSON blobs) in Azure Cognitive Search](search-semi-structured-data.md).